 Mac laptops used to cost more than Windows models, but that price difference largely vanishes when comparing systems that are identically configured.
 However, upgrades can be easier on some Windows laptops.
 Apple upgrades can also be very expensive compared to similar upgrades on PC laptops, but Mac computers tend to hold their resale value well.

 Touch screen or no touch screen?
-Many laptops now have touch-screen displays to make the most of Windows 8's interface, but they cost more than non-touch models.
+Many laptops now have touch-screen displays to make the most of Windows touch features, but they cost more than non-touch models.
 You can certainly use Windows 8.1 without a touch screen, and some very good laptops omit the touch screen to lower the price.
 Initial reviews say that the just released Windows 10 is much friendlier to keyboard and mouse functionality that was lost in Windows 8.

 How big of a hard drive should you get?
 The short answer is to get the biggest hard drive you can afford; photo, music and video files take up a lot of space.
 Adding a larger hard drive when you configure a system is a worthwhile upgrade if you collect media files.
 You can't put an additional internal hard drive into most laptops, so allowing room for growth can be a good investment.